ljsinclair/featurebase-docs/docs/cloud/cloud-tables/cloud-table-endpoint.md

 nav_order: 3
 ---

-# Where do I find the table endpoint in FeatureBase Cloud?
+How do I obtain metadata on my table?

 {: .no_toc }

-The table endpoint is used when importing data from an external data source.
+The table endpoint is used to obtain metadata on a table via the API.

 {% include /docs/page-toc.md %}